AIAUSA/AllStarBreakfast/all-star-moms.md

-    a sense of dignity and independence. \n\n**The key goal of the All-Star Moms Champion Outreach is to recognize the undertakings of courageous single-mothers and create an A-level occasion to uniquely applaud their efforts and connect them with pertinent resources within their community.**  \n\nWith funding in place, the All-Star Moms will have an opportunity to participate in the following:"
+    a sense of dignity and independence. \n\n**The key goal of the All-Star Moms Champion Outreach is to recognize the undertakings of courageous single-mothers and create an A-level occasion to uniquely applaud their efforts and connect them with pertinent resources within their community.** "
-- template: text-w-right-image
+- template: centered-text
-  block: text-with-right-image
+  block: centered-text
-  text: "<p><strong>The All-Star Breakfast Experience</strong></p><p><em>A special
-    breakfast with dozens of retired NBA Players, an impactful program, Red Carpet photos, VIP Reception, Gifts, Scholarships, Transportation, Child care, and more!
-    </em></p>"
-  image: ''
+  content: "**With funding in place,\n the All-Star Moms will have an opportunity to participate in the following:** "
 - template: text
   block: text
+  content: "**The All-Star Breakfast Experience**\n\n_A special
-  content: "**Resource Row** \n\n_A one-stop-shop connecting single moms with local
-    resources and organizations that can provide ongoing support for their families._\n\n \n\n**Night with the Rising Stars**\n\n_An opportunity watch the NBA’s first and second year players compete in the Rising Stars Challenge on Friday night with up to two of their children._ "
+    breakfast with dozens of retired NBA Players, an impactful program, Red Carpet photos, VIP Reception, Gifts, Scholarships, Transportation, Child care, and more!_\n\n**Resource Row** \n\n_A one-stop-shop connecting single moms with local resources and organizations that can provide ongoing support for their families._\n\n **Night with the Rising Stars**\n\n_An opportunity watch the NBA’s first and second year players compete in the Rising Stars Challenge on Friday night with up to two of their children._ \n\n**Follow up Weekend Retreat**\n\n_Includes Hotel Stay, Meals, Workshops, All-Star Moms Resource Kit and Curriculum, for 50 mothers_"
-- template: text-w-right-image
+- template: centered-text
-  block: text-with-right-image
+  block: centered-text
-  text: <p><strong>Follow up Weekend Retreat</strong></p><p class="MsoNormal"><em>Includes
-    Hotel Stay, Meals, Workshops, All-Star Moms Resource Kit and Curriculum, for 50 mothers</em></p>
-  image: ''
+  content: "**Community Forum** "
 - template: text
   block: text
   content: |-